English

 Students are studying AQA GCSE English Literature.

+Section A Shakespeare: students will answer one question on Shakespeare’s Macbeth.
+They will be required to write in detail about an extract from the play and then to write about the play as a whole (30 marks + 4 marks for Spelling, Punctuation and Grammar – SPAG)

-Paper 1N: students will answer one question on Jekyll and Hyde.
+Section B The 19th-century novel: students will answer one question on The Strange Case of Dr Jekyll and Mr Hyde.
 They will be required to write in detail about an extract from the novel and then to write about the novel as a whole (30 marks)

-Section A: students will answer one question on Macbeth.
-They will be required to write in detail about an extract from the play and then to write about the play as a whole (30 + 4 marks)

 Key Stage 5